IES Milan: Italy Today

 - 3.0 cumulative GPA

-- completion of two semesters of Italian, including ITAL 2030 or higher, at Tulane with a grade of B or higher in the year prior to study abroad.
+- completion of two semesters of Italian, including ITAL 2030 or higher, at Tulane with a grade of B or higher in the year prior to study abroad is encouraged, but not required.

 - Completion of coursework with Italian Studies content is recommended, but not required